-Off

-In password prompt Off mode (also referred to as Unattended Start mode), you are not prompted to enter your power-on password when you turn on the computer.
-The computer will run the CONFIG.SYS and AUTOEXEC.BAT instructions and start the operating system.
+Off In password prompt Off mode (also referred to as Unattended Start mode), you are not prompted to enter your payor on password when mode), you are not prompted to enter your power-on password when you turn on the computer.
+The computer will start the operating system.
 However, if you have a mouse connected to the mouse port, refer to the following text box.